 Some offices, like for example the one of a therapist I already mentioned, have more main elements, such as a suitable sitting area for meeting the clients; designers and architects may have an old-fashioned design area for their work by hand, or mood boards, and every job will have different aspects that will appear in an office.
 While an office that is only used by the owner has functionality at its heart, for an office that reflects your professionalism to others (clients or partners) it’s important to think holistically about how to include these elements in a way that looks curated.
 This will project attention to details and care for the job, in contrast with the lazy stereotypes that surround working from home.
 It can also add to our own sense of leaving the home behind for work, especially if we make our own office in a space that has another function (for example a corner of our bedroom or living room).

-I hope this tips are helpful, and don't hesitate to get in touch if we can help with your design needs any further.
-If you are decorating your workspace, share with us the pictures of your end result, and we'll feature them.
+I hope this tips are helpful, and don’t hesitate to get in touch if we can help with your design needs any further.
+If you are decorating your workspace, share it with us on Instagram (tag us @laurelandyew), and we’ll feature them on our channel.
 You can also find more inspirations on Pinterest.